arduino/docs-content/content/hardware/05.nicla/boards/nicla-vision/tutorials/proximity/content.md

 ## Conclusion

-In this tutorial we went through how to get readings from the ToF sensor.
-And how use these readings to change how the built-in LED behaves.
+In this tutorial we went through how to get readings from the ToF sensor and how use these readings to change how the built-in LED behaves.
 At the end of the tutorial you can also find a reference list for the ToF library.